 I fell in love with the vibe on Majuli Island.
 It was so easy, simple and so far away from the chaotic reality of the 21st Century.

-If you’re looking for places to add on your North East India adventures, I would urge you to bump Majuli Island to the top of your list.
+If you’re looking for places to add to your North East India adventures, I would urge you to bump Majuli Island to the top of your list.

-As it is a river island which is relatively new to mass tourism and not highly written about in travel guides I feel there is quite a few important things to know before you visit.
+As it is a river island which is relatively new to mass tourism and not highly written about in travel guides I feel there are quite a few important things to know before you visit.

 Majuli Island sits slap bang in the middle of the Brahmaputra River.
-Each year the river levels rise higher and causes major flooding which consumes a massive part of the island.
+Each year the river levels rise higher and cause major flooding which consumes a massive part of the island.

-Everywhere, you could see where people had left flood level markings.
+Everywhere, you could see where people had left flood-level markings.
 It was scary to think of, let alone imagine the fear people would have every year.

-If you’re visiting from April – July it’s summer and if you’re visiting from July – September you’ll be visiting in sub-tropical monsoon.
+If you’re visiting from April to July it’s summer and if you’re visiting from July to September you’ll be visiting in sub-tropical monsoon.

 These are the months you don’t want to be caught in freak flooding.
 So, plan your visit wisely.
-Always check for advise before you visit.
+Always check for advice before you visit.

-2. In 20 years time it may not exist
+2. In 20 years’ time it may not exist

-This is because the Majuli Island Protection & Development Council estimate that the island is at risk of completely submerging in 15 – 20 years time.
+This is because the Majuli Island Protection & Development Council estimates that the island is at risk of completely submerging in 15 – 20 years’ time.

 If you see below in the last 100 years, a massive chunk of the island has completely been washed away.

 The council trying to make amends by raising embankments and installing geo-bags but, some believe that this is making the issue worse.

 What can you do?
-Your contribution through tourism can help these people ensure their houses are well prepared for floods and help contribute to the government to fund for improvements.
+Your contribution through tourism can help these people ensure their houses are well prepared for floods and help contribute to the government to fund improvements.